lv1-duck/BLE-Notification-Vibrator/README.md

 ## Setup Instructions

 ### ESP32 Setup
 A companion ESP32 firmware repository is **not yet published**.
+Though a setup using ESP32 with BLE would work when the sketch accomplishes the following:
+1. The Bluetooth credentials provided match the hardcoded credentials in the main activity Kotlin file.
+2. The ESP device is programmed to receive the UTF-8 string "vibrate", which is the command to vibrate.

 ### Android App Installation
 1. Download the latest APK from [Releases](https://github.com/lv1-duck/BLE-Notification-Vibrator/tree/main/releases)
 2. Enable **"Install from unknown sources"** in Android settings
+3. Go to Google Play Store > Tap the User Icon > Go to Play Protect> Click the settings > Pause app scanning with Play Protect.
+(Promise,  hindi ako hecker hehehe)
-3. Install the APK
+4. Install the APK
-4. Grant required permissions:
+5. Grant required permissions:
    - Bluetooth
    - Location (required for BLE scanning)
    - Notification access